50 Simple Songs to Sing With Your Kids

 Pop and Rock Songs to Sing for Kids

 Okay, okay, sometimes parents need a reprieve from the kiddie tunes.
-And for those moments, try these (not too grown-up) pop and rock simple songs to sing for kids.
+And for those moments, try these (not too grown-up) simple pop and rock songs.

 When in doubt, lean on The Beatles.
 From the sweetness of “Here Comes the Sun” to the silliness of “Yellow Submarine,” there’s something for every mood.
 We love “Hey Jude” for the “Nah nah” chorus that anyone can belt.